Last Updated on August 4, 2024 by Soumya

 Not as popular and much smaller in size than the Grand Bazaar, the Spice Bazaar in Eminonu is yet another delightful place to visit in Istanbul.

-The Spice Bazaar, or the Egyptian Bazaar as it is often called, dates back to the late 17th century and has some impressive ceiling frescoes.
-There are nearly 100 shops selling spices, Turkish delights, dried fruits and vegetables.
-This place is an absolute riot of colors making it one of the best things to add to your Istanbul itinerary.
+The Spice Bazaar, or the Egyptian Bazaar as it is often called, dates back to the late 17th century and has impressive ceiling frescoes.
+Nearly 100 shops sell spices, Turkish delights, dried fruits, and vegetables.
+This place is an absolute riot of colors, making it one of the best things to add to your Istanbul itinerary.

 Istiklal Street